robin48gx/TH7/README.md

 # TH7
-Code to read up to seven from thermocouple inputs  from the raspberry pi using the SDS TH7 PCB
+Code to read up to seven thermocouple inputs  from the raspberry pi using the SDS TH7 PCB

 Enable spi in raspi-config.